 Covering complexions.

-"In this entry, the V2 widened carbon fenders are prep'ed, primed and painted.
-I discuss the expectations to get them to OE paint standards."
+"In this entry, the V2 widened carbon fenders are prep'ed, primed, painted and fitted.
+I discuss the expectations to get them to OE paint standards and the adjustment steps for proper fitment."

 - Matt